Silverleaf whitefly: Anatomy and life cycle

 Female B. tabaci will lay 50 to 400 eggs ranging from 0.10 to 0.25 mm on the under part of leaves.
 Female whiteflies are diploid and emerge from fertilized eggs whereas male whiteflies are haploid and emerge from unfertilized eggs.
 Eggs are laid in groups, being small in size with dimensions of 0.2 mm wide and 0.1 mm in height.
 Eggs are initially whitish in color and change to a brown color near hatching, within 5 to 7 days.
 After hatching, the whitefly nymph develops through four instar stages.

 The first instar, commonly called a crawler, is the only mobile nymphal stage.
 The first instar nymph can grow to about 0.3 mm and is greenish in color and flat in body structure.
 The mobile nymph walks to find a suitable area on the leaf with adequate nutrients and molts into an immobile stage.
 The next three instars remain in place for 40–50 days, until molting into an adult.
 Silver exuvia, or shed skins are left on the leaves.
 The immobile instars appear opaquely white.
 Nymphs feed by stabbing into the plant with their mouth-parts and sucking up plant juices.
 After the fourth instar, the nymph transforms into a pupal stage where the eyes become a deep red color, the body color becomes yellow, and the body structure thickens.
-This is not a true pupal stage, as is found in the Endopterygota, but is similar in function.
+This is not a true pupal stage, as is found in the Holometabola, but is similar in function.
 Adult whiteflies are approximately four times the size of the egg, with light yellow bodies and white wings, which is attributed by the secretion of wax across its wings and body.
 Adult silverleaf whiteflies can reach up to 0.9 mm in length.
 While feeding or resting the whitefly adult folds its wings tent-like over its body.